/ Highland charter Township Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury causes a long-term impairment, you may be entitled to ongoing financial support under Michigan law.
-These entitlements are meant to compensate for the lasting impact of your injury on your capacity to earn a living.
+If your workplace injury results in a permanent disability, you may be eligible for additional benefits under Michigan law.
+These payments are intended to make up for the ongoing effects of your injury on your capacity to earn a living.

 Types of permanent disability benefits: